cybercongress/go-cyber/docs/run_validator.md

 driver   : xserver-xorg-video-nouveau - distro free builtin
 ```

-4. We need the **410+** drivers release.
+4. We need the **410+** drivers release, *up to v515 is tested*.
 As you can see the v460 is recommended.
 The command below will install the recommended version of the drivers:

 ```bash
 sudo ubuntu-drivers autoinstall